 This nutrient-rich recipe also contains proprietary probiotics for gastrointestinal health.
 It’s a grain-free and highly digestible recipe to support your dog’s digestive health.
 If you want a complete and balanced diet for your dog, this dog food is an excellent choice.

 3. SPORTMiX Wholesome Fish Meal And Rice Formula Dry Dog Food

 Top 5 Ingredients: Ocean Fish Meal, Brown Rice, White Rice, Chicken Fat (Preserved with Mixed Tocopherols), Rice Bran

 SportMiX dry dog food features menhaden fish meal as its primary protein source.
-The grain-free recipe is completely free of corn, wheat, or soybeans.
-It can support your dog’s immune function and enhance their digestive health.
+The grain-free recipe is completely free of corn, wheat, or soybeans, and it supports your dog’s immune function and enhances their digestive health.

 The formula contains prebiotic fiber and a precise blend of vitamins, minerals, and omega fatty acids.
 It also contains natural vegetable digestive fibers to support easy digestion.
 Overall, it’s a great choice for dogs with Cushing’s disease.

 4. The Honest Kitchen Human Grade Grain Free Whole Food Clusters Dry Dog Food – Chicken

 Top 5 Ingredients: Chicken, Potatoes, Peas, Chicken Liver, Lentils

 This dry food offers premium nutrition and is easy on sensitive stomachs.
 The formula features dehydrated free-range chicken as the first ingredient.
 It also includes whole foods, prebiotic fiber, and probiotics to support digestive health.